Working in mid-tier accounting firms vs Big 4 – what are the differences?

 It’s a case of horses for courses.
 While Big 4 firms are likely to offer more opportunities, challenges, and benefits than most Mid Tier firms (excluding BDO and GT), not to mention that it looks great for the CV, these come at a cost of long hours, greater competition, and some great personal sacrifice.

-If you’d appreciate a little help with your career in your firm why not sign up to my weekly newsletter here and you’ll find out what you need to be working on in your career development (and how to make the time for your career development) to progress your career in your firm.
+Start working on your own career progression.
+Why not sign up to receive my weekly tips here and you’ll find out what you need to be working on in your career development (and how to make the time for your career development) to progress your career in your firm.

 Relevant post